-Privacy Notice - Retail Office
+Privacy Notice - Customers of Retail Office

 Part 1: Generic Privacy Notice Information

 Durham University’s responsibilities under data protection legislation include the duty to ensure that we provide individuals with information about how we process personal data.
 We do this in a number of ways, one of which is the publication of privacy notices.
 Our privacy notices comprise two parts – a generic part and a part tailored to the specific processing activity being undertaken.

 The Data Controller is Durham University.
 If you would like more information about how the University uses your personal data, please see the University’s Information Governance webpages or contact:

 Information Governance Unit Telephone: (0191 33) 46246 or 46103 Email: firstname.lastname@example.org